-Any cost incurred prior to the beginning date of the project period or the initial budget period of a competitive segment (under a multi-year award), in anticipation of the award and at the applicant's own risk, for otherwise allowable costs.
+Any cost incurred prior to the beginning date of the project period or the initial budget period of a competitive segment (under a multi-year award), in anticipation of the award and at the applicant's own risk for otherwise allowable costs prior approval the award and at the applicant's own risk, for otherwise allowable costs.
+Written approval from the designated contracting officer required for specified post-award changes in the approved project or budget.
+Such approval must be obtained before undertaking the proposed activity or spending DOE funds